 Berkshire BPW Mentorship Program

-- Attend introductory session
+- An introductory session

 - Weekly or bi-weekly mentor/mentee sessions for one year - virtual or in-person